oskitone/higher_lower/assembly_guide/docs/prep-for-hacking.md

 ---
 id: prep-for-hacking
 title: Prep for hacking
-description: Optionally solder the parts required to change the Scout's code.
+description: Optionally solder the parts required to change the Higher Lower's code
 sidebar_label: Prep for hacking
 slug: /prep-for-hacking
 ---

 :::note
-If you have no intention of ever changing the Scout's code, you can skip this part and it will work perfectly fine.
+If you have no intention of ever changing the game's code, you can skip this part and it will work perfectly fine.
 But, you know, you're here, so you might as well!
 :::

 ## Steps

-1. Solder **J2** header and **C4** (.1uF, marked 104) cap.
+1. Solder **J1** header.
-   - Try to get **J2**'s pins parallel to the PCB and sticking straight out.
+   - Try to get it flat against PCB, as usual...

 ## Test

-See ["Change the Arduino code" section](change-the-arduino-code) on how to use this!

-TODO: picture
+Code and basic programming are described in the [project's github repo](https://github.com/oskitone/higher_lower).
+Please [please _email_ me to let me know](https://www.oskitone.com/contact) how it goes or if you need any help.
+I'll use your feedback to improve this guide.